 Reviewer a.
 The experimental validation needs to be improved.
-The Formatted: Not Highli Comment authors tested their attacks on the GEUVADIS dataset.
+The Comment authors tested their attacks on the GEUVADIS dataset.
 However this setting would produce optimistic results as the model was learned and the tested was done on the same data.
-It would be more appropriate to split the data into a training and test set where the training set is used to pick eQTLs and the test set is used for (Communication of the second identification.
-Author We agree with the reviewer that matching of eQTLs and testing Deleted: this Response dataset can create a bias.
+It would be more appropriate to split the data into a training and test set where the training set is used to pick eQTLs and the test set is used for identification.
+Author We agree with the reviewer that matching of eQTLs and testing Response dataset can create a bias.
 To address this issue, we have divided the GEUVADIS samples randomly in two sets (210, 211 individuals, respectively).
-One of the sets is used for identifying the eQTLs, using Matrix eQTL tools.
-The generated set of eQTLs are used in the second set for computing the characterization accuracy.
+One of the sets is used for identifying the OThe asian Matrix OTh tasks The second doct of a CoThe ewills, using matrix ewill tools.
+The generated set of ewills are used in the second set for computing the characterization

+accuracy.
 It can be seen that the characterization accuracy is slightly lower than the matching test/training sets but still very high.

-We have updated the] Excerpt From Revised Manuscript
+We have updated the

+Excerpt From

+Revised Manuscript

--- Ref3: there are a number of biases that can reduce accuracy. - [[Population stratification]]-- b.In addition, there are a number of biases that can Reviewer Formatted: Not Highlight Comment reduce accuracy.
+-- Ref3: there are a number of biases that can reduce accuracy. - [[Population stratification]]--

+Reviewer Comment b.In addition, there are a number of biases that can reduce accuracy.
 For example, if gene expression in the training and test sets were measured in different tissues, platforms, populations.
 The manuscript currently does not address complications that are likely to arise in practice.
-I would have liked to see such a discussion as well as empirical results that document the effects of Author We agree with the reviewer that different biases can be introduced Response when the eQTLs are computed using datasets from different sources and technologies.
+I would have liked to see such a discussion as well as empirical results that document the effects of these biases.
+Author We agree with the reviewer that different biases can be introduced Response when the eQTLs are computed using datasets from different sources and technologies.
 To evaluate this, we focused on the population stratification, specified by the 1000 Genomes Project.
 We have selected 3 populations: GBR, CEU, and YRI.
 For each population, we identified the eQTLs (using Matrix eQTL) then tested the matching accuracy on the expression values of other populations.
 We observed that for GBR and CEU populations, the eQTLs provide high matching accuracy (>95%) accuracy, while the YRI eQTLs provide slightly lower accuracy (??%).
-These results Deleted: do not indicate that when the eQTL dataset is generated over individuals matching accuracy is significantly higher.
+These results indicate that when the eQTL dataset is generated over individuals, the matching accuracy can be rather low.
+This result can be attributed to the fact that the different genetic backgrounds can change the eQTL compositions in different populations, which decrease the power of extremity based genotype prediction, and decrease the individual matching accuracy.
+When the eQTL identification and testing data populations are close, however, the matching accuracy is significantly higher.
 These results are in accordance with the Schadt et al study.
 It should, however, must be noted that Schadt et al assumes that in the matching, the attacker has access to the population knowledge and genotype frequencies of the individuals being matched, while our approach has no a-priori knowledge and only depend on the eQTL knowledge.
+We also studied how the accuracy gets affected when eQTLs are identified from different tissues.
+For this, we used the eQTL